Neon City Magazine: Distribution

-Neon City Magazine on radio

-Neon City Magazine was featured in an interview by Rachel Reilly on alltalkradio.net, a Las Vegas talk radio network.

 Nightlife photos

 Nightlife photos provided inside of the magazine is done by Nightlife Underground.
-The picture pages in Neon City Magazine are very bright and vibrant.
 The focus is on the nightlife hottest and hippest the Vegas scene has to offer.
 The pictures as of Issue #3 focus on the days of the week not the specific events.

 Video

 Neon City Magazine has started doing video journalism along with the publication.
 The videos cover fashion and entertainment in Las Vegas.
 They have interviewed Christian Audigier, designer of Ed Hardy clothing.

 They have also interviewed David Garibaldi, renown performance artist, who has traveled with the Blue Man Group performing.

 Being one of the only resources in Las Vegas to cover a wide away of fashion shows in Las Vegas, they have also covered events like the Roberto Cavalli Fashion Show at The Bank Nightclub.

 Charity/contributions

 Neon City Magazine contributed to the Move On organization, based out of California, during the election for 2008.